SSWConsulting/SSW.Rules.Content/rules/format-new-lines/rule.md

 Sometimes when writing content, you need to make the decision to keep it on the same line or put it on a new line.

 It is recommended that notes, tips and figures should be on a new line to enable better readability.
-It can also be benificial to bold those words.
+It can also be beneficial to bold those words.

 ::: greybox
 Good way: use the Dynamics 365 (formerly CRM 2016) toolbar?